PageBot/PageBotNano/PageBotNano-025-SmallTools/README.md

 ## Done

+* Check unicode (no doubles, relevant glyphs have unicode)
 * accentnamecmb --> width = 0
 * Check on negative width
 * Read a UFO, do something to it, save it.